hzoo/redux/README.md

 Redux works both for client-side, universal, and native apps.
 You can use Redux together with [React](https://facebook.github.io/react/), or any other view library.
-Redux is tiny (2KB gzipped) and has no dependencies, but its ecosystem takes the developer experience to the next level.
+Redux is just 2 kB and has no dependencies, but its ecosystem takes the developer experience to the next level.

 ## How It Works